As virus surges, Trump rallies keep packing in thousands - The Boston Globe

 Gibbs is president of a new group called Rural America 2020. which sponsored dozens of billboards around the country to elevate issues important to rural residents.
 After the president returned to the campaign trail, the group decided to repurpose the billboards and use them to warn residents about the risks of his events.

-The group also had a plane tow a long banner over Omaha, Nebraska, before Tuesday's rally there.
+The group also had a plane tow a long banner over Omaha, Neb., before Tuesday’s rally there.
 It said: “Warning!
 Superspreader Trump Visiting NE.
 Mask Up!”

-In Minnesota, Democratic Gov. Tim Walz said he was “deeply disappointed” to learn that compliance with the state’s masking and social distancing guidance was poor at Vice President Mike Pence’s rally Monday in the city of Hibbing.

-The Trump campaign paid $1,000 to get the rally site, according to a contract with the airport that included a provision that the rally conform to Minnesota restrictions.
-Hibbing police estimated the crowd at 650 — well beyond the state’s 250-person limit due to COVID-19.